rennyavm/blog/161103-uncertainty-presidential-polling.md

 ![png](img/161103-uncertainty-presidential-polling-output_8_0.png)

-FiveThirtyEight has kept their promise that the margins tighten as the election approaches.
+FiveThirtyEight has kept their promise that the margins tighten as the election approaches: the plots show that the uncertainty decreases in both polls and polls-plus models.
 There are a few hiccups along the way, however, specifically around July 13, July 31, and August 14.
 July 13's increase in uncertainty accompanied a [sharp decrease in Clinton's polling](http://fivethirtyeight.com/features/election-update-when-to-freak-out-about-shocking-new-polls/) after the FBI came out with a report about her e-mails and police officers were shot in Dallas.
 At the end of July, [Clinton received a very real convention bounce](http://fivethirtyeight.com/features/election-update-clintons-bounce-appears-bigger-than-trumps/) that also decreased the model's uncertainty.
 The uptick around August 14, however, [didn't accompany any moves in the polls](http://fivethirtyeight.com/features/election-update-clintons-lead-is-clear-and-steady/), but it does come at a time when FiveThirtyEight phased out their convention bounce adjustment.